adamargyle/PlexOrganizer/README.md

 ## Usage:
 `plexorganizer.sh` `source` `destination`

 Run the script from a source folder of video files with metadata including at least title and release data and it will create folders with a movie name including the year and movie file within.
 It will work with TV shows nested in a folder for each sesaon under a main folder of `show title`.
 TV shows additionally need `show`, `season_number`, and `episode_sort` entries in their metadata.
-It currently will work from a single `source` folder for both Movie and TV Show media types and the output folders are `destination\Movies` and `destination\TV Shows`
+It currently will work from a single `source` folder for both Movie and TV Show media types and the output folders are `destination\Movies` and `destination\TV Shows`.
+At the end of the loop it will count how many subdirectories were scanned, and how many Movies/TV Shows were copied (or skipped if they exist).

 ## Dependencies:
 Requires `ffmpeg` to get metadata